A 5-why root cause analysis retrospective

-The chart shows our planned (blue) and achieved (red) velocity over the last 10 sprints.
+We charted our planned (blue) and achieved (red) velocity over the last 10 sprints.

 It became obvious that, during the last 4 sprints, we had consistently bitten off way more than we could chew.
 While it is generally a good thing to strive for what is just out of reach and to improve though practice we thought the gap between attempted goal and real achievement was too big.
 We certainly didn’t want to lose management’s trust by over-promising and under delivering.